 To make sure that your adorable little furball grows up to be a friendly, well adjusted, and well behaved adult, you will need to make sure that your puppy gets plenty of positive socialization, learns basic manners, and attends a puppy obedience class.
 Don’t encourage behavior that you’ll regret when your puppy becomes an adult.
 Jumping up and biting may be cute when your puppy weighs ten pounds.
 It will not be cute when your dog is 55 pounds.
 After your puppy has completed the puppy vaccinations recommended by your vet, take your puppy out with you on errands, to the park, to PetSmart, to play dates with other vaccinated puppies/friendly dogs, to puppy classes, etc. Expose your puppy to many different things in positive settings - car rides, people wearing hats, children, agility equipment, vacuum cleaners, cats, baby strollers, steps, typical household noises, etc. Never leave your puppy unattended in a vehicle, ride with it's head out of the window, or ride in the bed of an uncovered pickup truck.
 Teach good leash manners early.
 At 16 weeks of age, we strongly suggest enrolling your new puppy in a basic obedience class at a dog training club or a reputable pet store so your well-behaved puppy will be an enjoyable pet for many years of companionship!
 See training suggestions below.

-It is strongly recommended that you spay/neuter your puppy between the ages of 6 months-2 years of age.
-Later age will allow the growth plates to fully develop.
+It is strongly recommended that you spay/neuter your puppy between the ages of 12 months-24 months of age.
+This will allow the growth plates to fully develop.
 Our contract requires the spay/neutering of companion puppies by the age of 2 years.
 Discuss this with your vet at your initial puppy visit.